She who walked in circles

 ---

-She had not become a new woman.
+She hadn't become a new woman.

 For the first time, they stood not as competitors, but as a team.

-The general, who had always wanted to march forward, almost bowed his head.
+The General, who had always wanted to march forward, almost bowed his head.

 "We go when you say we go."

-The archivist put his folder back.
+The Archivist put back his folder.

-“You don’t have to hunt.”
+"You don't need to chase."

-The acrobat lit an imaginary confetti cannon.
+The Acrobat lit an imaginary confetti cannon.

 "Finally!"